Lynxjnr-maxi/EDA-project/README.md

 - The Accessories category stands out, leading in both revenue generation (20.17%), client engagement, as well as products stocked while the Dresses category has the highest gross margin of 24.69%.
 - Lisbon Metropolitan Area got the lowest sales of all four regions, accounting for only 16% of sales, while the rest divide the pie almost equally.

+ # Customer Behavior Analysis
+- XYZ’s clientele spans a wide age range, from 16 to 69 years old.
+- Customer retention is strong, with 77% of customers remaining for more than a year, highlighting loyalty and sustained engagement.
+- Revenue contribution by age group shows clear differences in purchasing power:
+    - Adults: 28.8% — the largest share, driven by higher disposable income and consistent purchasing.
+    - Old: 26.1% — a stable, high‑value segment.
+    - Youth: 24.7% — important for growth and future retention.
+    - Seniors: 16% — the smallest share, but still a meaningful contributor.

 # Recommendations
 Based on the uncovered insights, the following recommendations have been provided: